HSinghHira/MC.Hira.im/en/meteor/meteor-rejects/index.md

 ---
 layout: doc

-title: Meteor Rejects Client Addon
+title: Meteor Rejects Addon for Meteor Client
 description: An addon for Meteor Client that adds rejected and ported features

 head: